abidibo/practical-django-projects/README.md

     model = get_model(model_args[0], model_args[1])

 ## Models

+### Meta
+The `abstract` options let's you define the class is an abstract one, so no tables are created, and no instances can be created.
+This is useful or models inheritance.
+In other words, concrete inheritance creates one table for each model, as usual.
+Abstract inheritance creates only one table, the table for the subclass, and places all of the fields inside it.

 ### blank and null
 Also, it’s important to note that for text-based field types (CharField, TextField, and others), Django